International arbitration: Arbitration organizations

-Other Important Institutions for Arbitration in North America are JAMS International, the British Columbia International Commercial Arbitration Centre (BCICAC, Canada).
+Other important institutions for arbitration in North America are JAMS International and the British Columbia International Commercial Arbitration Centre (BCICAC, Canada).

 Specialist ADR bodies also exist, such as the World Intellectual Property Organisation (WIPO), which has an arbitration and mediation center and a panel of international neutrals specialising in intellectual property and technology related disputes.

 A number of arbitral institutions have adopted the UNCITRAL Rules for use in international cases.
-See for example, Australia's adoption of the UNCITRAL Rules in its 6 July 2010 amendment to the 'International Arbitration Act 1974' (Cth).
+See for example Australia's adoption of the UNCITRAL Rules in its 6 July 2010 amendment to the International Arbitration Act 1974 (Cth).

-The most salient feature of the rules of the ICC is its use of the "terms of reference."
+The most salient feature of the rules of the ICC is its use of the "terms of reference".
 The "terms of reference" is a summary of the claims and issues in dispute and the particulars of the procedure and is prepared by the tribunal and signed by the parties near the beginning of the proceedings.

 In a more recent development, the Swiss Chambers of Commerce and Industry of Basel, Berne, Geneva, Lausanne, Lugano, Neuchâtel and Zurich have adopted a new set of Swiss Rules of Commercial Mediation that are designed to integrate fully with the Swiss Rules of International Arbitration that were previously adopted by these chambers to harmonize international arbitration and mediation proceedings across Switzerland.